Stephen Yale-Loehr: Career

-Yale Loehr was the 2001 recipient of the American Immigration Lawyers Association's Elmer Fried Award for excellence in teaching and the 2004 winner of American Immigration Lawyers Association's Edith Lowenstein Award for excellence in advancing the practice of immigration law.
-He is also a Fellow of the American Bar Foundation, a Nonresident Fellow at the Migration Policy Institute, and a founding member of the Alliance of Business Immigration Lawyers.
+Yale-Loehr was the 2001 recipient of the American Immigration Lawyers Association's Elmer Fried Award for excellence in teaching and the 2004 winner of the American Immigration Lawyers Association's Edith Lowenstein Award for excellence in advancing the practice of immigration law.
+He is a Fellow of the American Bar Foundation, a Nonresident Fellow at the Migration Policy Institute, and a founding member of the Alliance of Business Immigration Lawyers.